 Swissgrid had already developed a multi-year plan for the needs-based modernisation of the transmission system back in 2015, before the entry into force of the statutory provisions on the grid development process: the «Strategic Grid 2025».
 The «Strategic Grid 2025» includes ten projects.
 The defined projects are all in various stages of implementation.
 The following diagram provides an overview.

-Swissgrid has already been able to complete some of the projects from the «Strategic Grid 2025», while others are in the construction phase.
-Through these projects, Swissgrid makes an important contribution to the security of supply in Switzerland.
+Swissgrid has already been able to complete some of the projects from the «Strategic Grid 2025», while others are in the project planning or implementation phase.
+Swissgrid thus makes an important contribution to the security of supply in Switzerland.